 Headache?

-A Wide Leg Standing Forward Fold will help.
-Folding the body forward, and allowing the blood to flow to your head will calm your brain, and relieve the pain.
-It also tones the abdominal organs and strengthens and stretches the inner and back legs and the spine, which helps to relieve tension.
-If your hands don't come all the way to the floor, no worries, start by resting your arms on a chair.
+Folding the body forward and allowing more blood to flow to your head can help relieve the headaches.
+This simple pose also stretches and strengthens the legs and the spine, which further aids tension release.
+And if your hands don't come all the way to the floor, you can start by resting your arms on a chair.
 (See instructions below)

 Wide Leg Forward Instructions: